 Class and Program Design: Classes at the American River Ranch lead youth towards connecting with food, health, and the environment by learning about soil fertility and production, planting and tending native and food bearing plants, irrigation, garden design, seasonality, fresh snacks from the farm, and hands-on tasks in the Youth Garden.
 Participants explore all aspects of the American River Ranch from the field, and into the forest and American River Parkway.

 Field experiences in the American River Parkway produce hands-on tasks and studies along Cordova Creek, including water quality and conservation, native plants and soils, local wildlife, and stewardship projects.
 These activities are designed to address Next Generation Science Standards.
-Participants will walk away armed with a deep understanding and appreciation of sustainable agriculture, seasonal foods, native plant restoration, creek and river ecosystems, and they become life-long stewards of the American River Ranch and Parkway.
+Participants will walk away with a deep understanding and appreciation of sustainable agriculture, seasonal foods, native plant restoration, creek and river ecosystems, and they become life-long stewards of the American River Ranch and Parkway.

 Home school classes deepen participants’ knowledge of place and sense of community.
 Because classes meet up to 16 times per school year, the continuum of shared experiences deeply connects students and adults with themselves, each other, and nature.

 All Home School Session are currently full.
 For more information or to be added to the waiting list, please contact Alyssa Kassner, Youth Education Assistant Manager or call (916) 363.9685 ext 1012.